 You go to a lot of Food Festivals and provide demos/ workshops, what’s your favourite part about doing this?

 Live demonstrations are the best, it’s so much fun being up on stage in front of an audience.
-When the audience is really engaged, and learning and firing questions left right and center it’s a real buzz and I never want it to end!
+When the audience is really engaged, and learning and firing questions left right and centre it’s a real buzz and I never want it to end!

 What’s on the cards this year for your brand?